Saturday, June 25, 2011

 Homemade Dough Enhancer

-1 cup wheat gluten
+1 cup wheat gluten2 tablespoons lecithin granules

 1 teaspoon ascorbic acid crystals